ashur/notification-demo/src/pages/index.md

     name: "@markusspiske"
 tags: ["photos"]
 ---
-This site uses a very simple system for notifying visitors of new or updated content, built with [Alpine], [Eleventy], and some good, old-fashioned [CSS].
+This site uses a very simple system for notifying visitors of new or updated content, built with [Eleventy], a little bit of vanilla JavaScript, and some good, old-fashioned [CSS].

 ## What it does